The world of "email" can sometimes seem complicated. But, really, the rules that govern email behavior are simple.

 Now, let's focus on the second email etiquette rule.
 "Only send an email that clearly identifies who it is from and what it is about".
 Again, Elastic Email has a few features that make this easy to automate.

 One of the single most important steps to ensuring your contacts know the email is from you is to send the email FROM firstname.lastname@example.org - the key point being that it is "yourdomain.com".
 This ensures that both your recipient and the recipient network can verify your identity through a series of lookups of your domain.
 It can get a little technical, but with Elastic Email it is very easy to add your domain to your account and verify it, allowing you to send an email FROM that domain.
 The Domain Verification Guide will walk you through the process.

 Physical Address, Contact Info, and Why

-And finally, every email should include your company/organization physical address, contact information, and a reason "why" the recipient is receiving the email.
+And finally, every email should include your company/organization's physical address, contact information, and a reason "why" the recipient is receiving the email.
 Your contacts may receive a lot of different emails.
-By having that information in every single email, you are ensuring that your contacts remember who you are and why they subscribed.
+By having that information in every single email, you can ensure that your contacts remember who you are and why they subscribed.
 This can mean the difference between an unsubscribe and a complaint, the latter of which you will want to avoid as much as possible.
 And of course, Elastic Email makes it easy to include this information in your emails!
 The Account Profile Guide will show you how to automatically use your Account Profile in your emails and customize the way it looks.